NEA may invest 15% of new fund In India, to focus on healthcare, PIPEs

 - Goldman Sachs, NEA to invest $54M in Nova Medical Centers

 - Mid-market PE not competing with capital markets any more: Bala Deshpande, Senior...

 Vishwa Infrastructures and Services Pvt.
-Ltd. is an infrastructure company.
-It provides engineering, procurement and construction services for infrastructure projects.
-The firm offers turnkey solutions for water supply and sewerage infrastructure projects, manufacturing prestressed concrete (PSC) pipes, Mild Steel (MS) pipes, reinforced cement concrete (RCC) pipes, executing pipeline contracts, construction of Water Treatment Plants, sewage treatment plants, reservoirs, pump houses and installation of electro-mechanical equipments.
-The company was founded in the year 1992 and is based in Hyderabad, Telangana.
+Ltd. (formerly known as Viswa Constructions Pvt.
+Ltd.) is an infrastructure company.
+It is engaged in providing engineering, procurement and construction services for infrastructure projects.
+The firm offers turnkey solutions for water supply and sewerage infrastructure projects, manufacturing prestressed concrete (PSC) pipes, mild steel (MS) pipes, reinforced cement concrete (RCC) pipes, executing pipeline contracts, construction of water treatment plants, sewage treatment plants, reservoirs, pump houses and installation of electro-mechanical equipments.
+The company was founded in 1992 and is based in Hyderabad, Telangana.